What do customers and café owners have to gain with a mobile app?

 I recently talked to a café chain where they wanted to revamp their website to create an online store to sell their shelf items (e.g. coffee beans, espresso machines) and ship to customers.

 It is very easy to create a store at platforms such as Shopify to do this.
-Our discussion continued to talk about selling on mobile phones and I was surprised at how they don’t have an app already that can sell food and drinks items.
+Our discussion continued to talk about selling on mobile phones and I was surprised at how they don’t have an app already that can sell food and drink items.

 For customers, the benefits are plentiful and obvious: